 }

 Additionally, we set the temperature to 0.1 and the max_tokens to 500.
-You can copy these configurations to your experiment to reproduce the results or get started with your own implementation.
+You can copy these configurations to your experiment to reproduce the results or start your implementation.

 Now, we instantiate our lm object and test it before moving forward.